introspektr/instant-messaging-app/README.md

    4. Save and close the file.

-   **Note:** If using MongoDB Atlas, replace the DATABASE_URL with your Atlas connection string.
+   **Note:** Your MongoDB Atlas connection string should look something like:
-   For example: `DATABASE_URL=mongodb+srv://username:password@cluster0.example.mongodb.net/chat-app`
+   `mongodb+srv://username:password@cluster0.example.mongodb.net/chat-app`

 ## Usage